Finding suppliers for our Savory Grains isn’t easy.

 KAMUT® Khorasan Wheat

 According to legend, KAMUT® khorasan wheat was discovered in King Tut's tomb, and bred from 36 surviving seeds.
-KAMUT®, which means “wheat” in ancient Egyptian, is trademarked to ensure that it’s always grown with certified-organic practices and never genetically modified.
+KAMUT®, which means “wheat” in ancient Egyptian, is trademarked to ensure that it’s always grown with certified organic practices and never genetically modified.
 KAMUT® khorasan wheat is prized today for its high nutritional value and nutty, buttery flavor.
-It is higher in protein, amino acids, vitamins and many minerals than most modern wheat.

 Meet One of Our Growers, Bob Quinn